 The results in the primaries represent the most negative tail-risk scenario and reflect investors’ fears that, under a Fernandez administration, the country would go back to the populist policies of the 15 years prior to President Macri’s election in 2015, particularly those espoused by Cristina Fernandez de Kirchner.

-The surprise factor in the primary results so far has been Fernandez’s margin of victory.
-Essentially all of the major polls forecast Fernandez finishing with a small 2- to 4-point lead, forcing a second-round vote, which the incumbent Macri was predicted as likely to win.
-None of the pollsters forecasted a margin as wide as today’s 15 points.
+The surprise factor in the primary results so far has been Mr. Fernandez’s margin of victory.
+Essentially, all of the major polls forecast him finishing with a small 2- to 4-point lead, forcing a second-round vote, which the incumbent Mr. Macri was predicted as likely to win.
+None of the pollsters forecast a margin as wide as today’s 15 points.

-This week’s election represents an awkward not-yet transition period: Despite Fernandez gathering the largest vote totals in the primaries, he is still just a candidate, and the current administration under Macri has another 10 weeks before the general election.
+This week’s election represents an awkward not-yet transition period: Despite Mr. Fernandez gathering the largest vote totals in the primaries, he's still just a candidate, and the current administration under Mr. Macri has another 10 weeks before the general election.
 No transition period can begin until a winner is declared either in the first- or second-round vote.

 What happens next: no guarantees of a Fernandez victory or dramatic policy changes

-While the base case is that the Fernandez coalition will win, it’s not a foregone conclusion what policies will follow or that his administration will seek to reverse policies implemented under Macri.
-Fernandez is often described as a pragmatist, so markets should expect his administration to offer a combination of both mainstream and unorthodox policies—for example, on issues like social benefits.
+While the base case is that the Fernandez coalition will win, it’s not a foregone conclusion what policies will follow or that his administration will seek to reverse policies implemented under President Macri.
+Mr. Fernandez is often described as a pragmatist, so markets should expect his administration to offer a combination of both mainstream and unorthodox policies—for example, on issues such as social benefits.

 The market reaction, of course, has been swift and severe and reflects pricing in the prospect of radical changes to current policy direction.
-We believe it is in the best interest of all political factions to maintain a constructive relationship with the IMF and to manage the country’s debt load with a market-friendly framework.
-We would expect signals of moderation from the Fernandez camp, but it's still premature given where we are in the election cycle.
-As always, we are monitoring the situation closely and will reassess the implications for our strategies and our investors once more information becomes available.
+We believe it's in the best interest of all political factions to maintain a constructive relationship with the IMF and to manage the country’s debt load with a market-friendly framework.
+We'd expect signals of moderation from the Fernandez camp, but it's still premature given where we are in the election cycle.
+As always, we're monitoring the situation closely and will reassess the implications for our strategies and our investors once more information becomes available.